The Sum of All Fears (video game)

-The Sum of All Fears is a 2002 tactical shooter video game which is developed by Red Storm Entertainment and published by Ubi Soft.
+The Sum of All Fears (known as Tom Clancy's The Sum of All Fears) is a 2002 tactical shooter video game which is developed by Red Storm Entertainment and published by Ubi Soft.
 It was released for Microsoft Windows, PlayStation 2 (only released in Europe) and GameCube, based on the Ghost Recon game engine; another version was released for the Game Boy Advance.

 The game is based on the 2002 film of the same name.
 It is a tactical first-person shooter game and is very similar in style to that of the Rainbow Six series of games.

 Plot

 The game's first two missions take place sometime during the film, in which the FBI Hostage Rescue Team (HRT) works to save hostages in a Charleston, West Virginia television station, and shut down operations from a West Virginian militia calling themselves the "Mountain Men".
 From the third mission on, John Clark recruits the team to work for the CIA and has the operatives work on seeking out and killing the conspirators behind an incident in Baltimore, Maryland, in which a nuclear bomb has been detonated during an American football game, killing a large number of people.